Battle of Britain

 Battle of Britain Summary

 The RAF achieved a decisive victory over the German Luftwaffe during the Battle of Britain.
 At the beginning of the battle, Herman Goring, commander of the German Luftwaffe, believed Britain could be defeated with air power alone.
-At the commencement of the battle he had more than 2,000 aircraft in three air fleets or Luftflotten against approximately 700 aircraft in the RAF that were divided across four fighter groups.
-The significant difference between the two sides was the extensive radar and command and control (C2) system the British had in-place to detect and provide response against German incursions into British airspace.
+At the commencement of the fight, he had more than 2,000 aircraft in three air fleets or Luftflotten against approximately 700 aircraft in the RAF that were divided across four fighter groups.
+The significant difference between the two sides was the extensive radar and command and control (C2) system the British had to detect and respond against German incursions into British airspace.

 The Battle of Britain is now divided into four stages by war scholars.
-The first occurred July 10th to August 12th, 1940.
-During this phase of the battle, the Luftwaffe would concentrate on conducting recon missions for larger attacks later in the campaign.
+The first occurred from July 10th to August 12th, 1940.
+During this battle phase, the Luftwaffe would concentrate on conducting recon missions for more significant attacks later in the campaign.
 They would also attack the southern ports, shipping, and radar stations around the English Channel.
 Due to these attacks, the British would be forced to cease all Channel convoys.

 The second phase of the battle was from August 13th to September 6th, 1940.
-During this phase of the battle the Luftwaffe would try to destroy RAF planes both in the air and on the ground with the airfields belonging to RAF Group 11 being heavily targeted.
+During this battle phase, the Luftwaffe would try to destroy RAF planes in the air and on the ground, with the airfields belonging to RAF Group 11 being heavily targeted.

-The third phase of the campaign was from September 7th to October 5th, 1940 and became to be known as the London Blitz.
-The Germans undertook large scale bombing against major cities (to include London) in addition to other manufacturing and strategic targets.
+The third phase of the campaign was from September 7th to October 5th, 1940, and became known as the London Blitz.
+The Germans undertook large-scale bombing against significant cities (including London) and other manufacturing and strategic targets.
 Hitler hoped to break the British will during this phase of the battle.
-The Germans did conduct a day-time bombing raid of London to kick off this phase but would be forced to switch to night bombing runs due to heavy casualties received during the daylight.
+The Germans did conduct a daytime bombing raid of London to kick off this phase but would be forced to switch to night bombing runs due to heavy casualties received during the daylight.

-The final phase of the battle was from October 6th to October 31st 1940.
-During this phase, the Germans would conduct heavy raids against London and other cities but less frequently due to poor weather.
+The final phase of the battle was from October 6th to October 31st, 1940.
+During this phase, the Germans would conduct heavy raids against London and other cities less frequently due to poor weather.
 The Battle of Britain officially concluded on 31 October 1940.

 Battle of Britain Conclusions

-Germany failed to achieve its objective of destroying the RAF and forcing the British government to the negotiating table.
-This was considered the first major defeat for Adolf Hitler and the German government during the war.
-If Germany had won the Battle of Britain, it is possible that the Nazis could have launched an amphibious invasion of the British Isles which was prevented.
+Germany failed to achieve its objective of destroying the RAF and forcing the British government to negotiate.
+This was considered the first significant defeat for Adolf Hitler and the German government during the war.
+If Germany had won the Battle of Britain, it is possible that the Nazis could have launched an amphibious invasion of the British Isles, which was prevented.